How to achieve your goal by identifying the first or next step you need to take

 There were moments during the race when I wanted to give up.
 The fourth day was probably the worst for this.
 By that stage of the race, I was physically exhausted, having already completed three ultramarathons over three days.
 My feet were in constant pain due to sores, created by blisters that had rubbed raw.
 And now I had to complete the longest section of the course, over the dullest, wettest terrain, a place called Elan Valley.

-Make the big feel small
+Make the big seem small

 With my physical and mental strength at their lowest ebb, the thought of even another few kilometres became overwhelming.
 My brain was screaming out that it was impossible to go that far, and so I made deals with myself.
 I broke everything down even further.
 When it got tough I promised myself that in another five minutes I could have a snack.
 When it got worse still, I told myself that all I needed to do was jog the next hundred metres, and then I could walk for the hundred metres after that.